Stephen Cassan (barrister): Life

-William Hickey states that Cassan after marrying went to Bombay to practise in the Mayor's Court, but died spitting blood.
+William Hickey states that Cassan, after marrying went to Bombay to practise in the Mayor's Court, but died spitting blood.
 He is also said to have died in Bengal, intestate, on 26 January 1794.

 Family

 Cassan married Sarah Mears, and was father of Stephen Hyde Cassan.
-Sarah Cassan was the daughter of Captain Charles Mears, of Coleraine and the Egmont East Indiaman, son of the minister John Mears.
-She published a book of poems in 1806.
+Sarah Cassan was the daughter of Captain Charles Mears of Coleraine, and of the East Indiaman Egmont.
+He was the son of the minister John Mears.
+Sarah published a book of poems in 1806.